Just how expensive is it to live in this little town of ours? In technical terms, holy $%&#!

 Craigslist can be a gold mine, especially for furniture and household appliances.
 L.A. has bazillions of thrift stores, swap meets and flea markets.
 Do not underestimate the good stuff you can find there, all on the cheap.

 You live in a mecca for free entertainment.

 Every day, our city offers a wealth of things to do for free, and they’re great.
 You can start by checking out all the free museum days.
 LACMA even has free jazz concerts on Fridays.
 During summer there are free weekly concerts at the Santa Monica Pier.
 Art lovers will have a blast at the downtown art walk which happens on the second Thursday of every month.
 They can also enjoy even more art at First Fridays in Venice.
 And of course, there’s the always popular Santa Clarita’s Concerts in the Park, sponsored by yours truly, First Entertainment.
 It’s always a fun, memorable night out that you don’t want to miss.
 We don’t need to tell you that this town is full of entertainers, and that means there are acts on practically every corner.
 There are a million comedy and improv shows, usually at super low prices.
 For example, The Upright Citizens Brigade has shows daily for $5 to $10.
-There’s the beloved Silent Movie Theatre for low-cost foreign and indie films, usually shown in their original 35mm.
 And of course, there are free screenings, live tapings of shows, even many opportunities to be a paid audience member.

 Eat Mexican food.